heb12/fbrp/README.md

 "Flexible Bible Reference Parser"

 ## Features
-* No Regex or any other libraries
+* No standard C headers used
 * Tiny and flexible
 * One C file, one header file, no complex build system needed.
+* C99

 ## Can Parse:
 - "John 3 16"